Kay Kay Menon: Career

 His role as Khurram Mir in 2014's Haider bagged him a Filmfare and IIFA award for Best Supporting Actor.
 He played a very crucial role in The Ghazi Attack as a Naval Captain based on an Indian Naval submarine, S21, intercepts a Pakistani submarine, PNS Ghazi, during routine surveillance and thwarts its mission of destroying in 1971.
 He played a role as Vikram Singh in 2019's Penalty with co-actor Mohit Nain.

+In 2018, Menon made his debut in Marathi film in Ek Sangaychay - Unsaid Harmony, directed by Lokesh Gupte.
+To prepare for his role, Menon took Marathi lessons for speaking, though he could understand by hearing.

 He impressed and gained more popularity with a role as Himmat Singh in Special Ops (2020), a Hotstar web series.
 In 2021, he again played the young version of Himmat Singh (R&AW leading officer) in Special Ops 1.5, the prequel to Special Ops.

+Personal life

+Menon married his longtime girlfriend Nivedita Bhattacharya in 2002.